IsmaBH/Compiladores/README.md

-# Inteligencia-Articificial
+# Introducción a los compiladores
-Practicas de la materia de IA
+Practicas introductorias a los compiladores